I know it’s called “liquid gold,” but did you know you could actually sell breast milk for cash?

 There will be some potential buyers who will suddenly cancel their orders after you’ve prepared everything for shipping.

-There are multiple causes of infection, such as dirty containers, non-sanitized hands during handling, sick breastfeeding mom and so on.
 The buyer has no way of knowing if the milk he/she bought is free from bacteria.

 The Bottom Line